 Servco sponsors two 401(k) plans, which are defined contribution retirement plans subject to ERISA.
-Eligible non-represented employees of Servco participate in the Long Island Electric Utility Servco LLC Incentive Thrift Plan I (Thrift Plan I), and eligible represented employees of Servco participate in the Long Island Electric Utility Servco LLC Incentive Thrift Plan I) (Thrift Plan II).
+Eligible non-represented employees of Servco participate in the Long Island Electric Utility Servco LLC Incentive Thrift Plan I (Thrift Plan I), and eligible represented employees of Servco participate in the Long Island Electric Utility Servco LLC Incentive Thrift Plan II (Thrift Plan II).
 Participants in the plans may contribute up to 50% of their eligible compensation to these plans, not to exceed the IRS maximums, including any catch-up contributions for those employees age 50 and above.
 Servco does not provide an employer match or core contribution for employees in Thrift Plan II.
-For employees in Thrift Plan I, Servco matches 50% of such employees who do not participate in Servco's Retirement Income Plan.
-The amount expensed by Servco for employer matching contributions was \$9 million for each of the years ended December 31, 2022, 2021 and 2020.
+For employees in Thrift Plan I, Servco matches 50% of such employee contributions up to 8% of eligible compensation and provides core contributions (based on years of service and age) to employees who do not participate in Servco's Retirement Income Plan.
+The amount expensed by Servco for employer matching contributions was \$10 million for the year ended December 31, 2023, and \$9 million for each of the years ended December 31, 2022 and 2021.
 Pursuant to the OSA, Servco recognizes Operating Revenues for the reimbursement of these costs.

-Note 15.
+Note 13.
 Commitments and Contingent Liabilities